GajenderTyagi/GajenderTyagi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at ...
 Programmers.io
 - 🌱 I’m currently learning ...
-Micro-service
+Micro-services
 - 👯 I’m looking to collaborate on ...
 Anything in IBMi and NodeJS
 - 🤔 I’m looking for help with ...
 Nothing as of now...
 - 💬 Ask me about ...
 IBMi JS Git DevOps